 I’ve never been one to pronounce things quite right.

-I think it might have something to do with the fact that I’m highly gullible and come from a family who suffers, at least in part, from the same problem.
-My Italian grandmother, god knows why, grew up calling pesto: “paste-o.”
+“paste-o.”
 Which is a) wrong, and b) kind of gross sounding.
-But that’s the way she said it until the day she died.
+But that’s the way she said it until the day

 I mention all this only because this recipe involves quinoa.